-If you have read through all of the resources in this toolkit and would like further support before engaging parents, please contact ACRJ at 510.663.8300 or email info@reproductivejustice.org.
-For more information on comprehensive sexuality education in general, contact the ACLU of Northern California at www.aclunc.org/sex\ed.
+If you have read through all of the resources in this toolkit and would like further support before engaging parents, please contact Forward Together at 510.663.8300 or email info@forwardtogether.org.
+For more information on comprehensive sexuality education in general, contact the ACLU of California at www.aclunc.org/sex_ed.